They didn't want to stay away. They didn't stop being Raiders fans. They never stopped rooting.

 So Hue is, for now, a myth, the subject of second-hand tales of Hue.
 The media are allowed to see some of the impact he has on practices and feel the energy radiated by this former college quarterback.

 "His whole goal during practice is to make someone mad on defense," newly acquired quarterback Jason Campbell says of Jackson.
 "It excites everyone around us.
-It's not going to be a quiet practice
+It's not going to be a quiet practice here, I know.
+As long as he's here, it's going to be rowdy."

 That the interested fan, for now, gets nothing from Jackson suggests, even after several moves to invigorate the fan base, there remains a self-defeating stubbornness at the top of the organization.
 The Raiders are badly in need of a new image and seem to realize this, yet they are squandering a basic promotional opportunity.